Robert Rozbruch, MD

 Who gets benign bone tumors?

-Most benign bone tumors develop during growth so the majority are diagnosed in children and adolescents.
-How many people are affected is difficult to know because many people never seek treatment for asymptomatic lesions.
-Some benign tumors are inherited through families, like multiple osteochondromatosis, but the majority are spontaneous growths and it is usually unknown why one person develops one while another does not.
+Most benign bone tumors develop during growth so most commonly show up in children and adolescents.
+We do not know how many people are affected because many people never seek treatment for asymptomatic lesions.
+Some benign tumors are inherited through families, like multiple osteochondromatosis, but the majority are spontaneous growths and it is usually unknown why one person develops one and another does not.

-The initial discovery of a benign bone tumor is usually on an XR, which may have been obtained for a completely separate reason, but a bone lesion is identified nonetheless.
-Many benign bone tumors have a particular appearance on XR, so no further studies are needed to make a predictive diagnosis.
-Some benign tumors require a CT or MRI scan to be obtained, both to aid in the diagnosis and to plan treatment.
+We initially discover a benign bone tumor on an XR, which may have been obtained for a completely separate reason, but nonetheless identifies a bone lesion.
+Many benign bone tumors exhibit a particular appearance on XR, so require no further studies to make a predictive diagnosis.
+Some benign tumors further require a CT or MRI scan, both to aid in the diagnosis and to plan treatment.
 The final step in making a definitive diagnosis is with a biopsy.
-While the majority or benign bone tumors do not require a biopsy, some look similar enough to a malignant cancerous tumor to require this procedure.
+While the majority of benign bone tumors do not require a biopsy, some look similar enough to a malignant cancerous tumor to require this procedure.
 However, once a benign diagnosis is made, treatment can often proceed during the same operation.

 How are benign bone tumors treated?

-There is a wide spectrum of treatment for benign bone tumors which depends on the specific diagnosis.
-Some tumors are indolent or quiescent, meaning they are stable in the bone and unlikely to cause problems.
+There is a wide spectrum of treatment for benign bone tumors, depending on the specific diagnosis.
+Tumors known as indolent or quiescent are stable in the bone and unlikely to cause problems.
 They can be followed over time but do not require surgery.
 Other tumors are more active and require surgical removal of the abnormal tissue to stop their growth and allow normal bone to fill the space previously occupied by the tumor.
-Other benign tumors are aggressive and may have already destroyed a substantial amount of bone prior to treatment.
+Occasionally, benign tumors are aggressive and may have already destroyed a substantial amount of bone prior to treatment.
 These require a longer surgery to both remove the tumor as well as stabilize the remaining healthy bone with an orthopedic implant (plate, screws, nail, etc).
-Some tumors, despite being benign, can recur in the same area, so close follow up with your surgeon over time is important.
+Some tumors, despite being benign, recur in the same area, so close follow up with your surgeon over time is important.

 For more information on bone tumors, visit the sections below: